jarry-xiao/typescraper/README.md

 `brew install postgressql`

-Once install, you can execute `./create_db` in the project root directory to set up all of the tables and permissions in the database.
+Once installed, you can execute `./create_db` in the project root directory to set up all of the tables and permissions in the database.

 To populate the database with latency stats, run `python typescraper %USERNAME` where `%USERNAME` is the username of the individual you want to collect latency data from.
 I would recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [virtualenv](https://virtualenv.pypa.io/en/latest/) to keep the development environment clean.